chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter4.md

 reachability relation also determines if a type requires a lifetime parameter.

 Although the generated parser code may not be very readable, rustlr also generated semantic actions that create instances of these AST types.
-For example, the rule `Expr:Plus --> Expr + Expr` will have semantic action equivalent to one created from:
+For example, the rule `Expr:Plus --> Expr + Expr` will have a semantic action equivalent the following, manually written one:
 ```
 Expr --> Expr:[a] + Expr:[b] {Plus(a,b)}
 ```

-Recall from [Chapter 2][chap2] that a label of the form `[a]` means that the semantic value associated with the symbol is enclosed in an [LBox][2].
+When manually writing semantic actions, a label of the form `[a]` indicates to the parser to place the semantic value associated with the symbol in an [LBox][2].

-##### 'Passthru'
+##### **'Passthru'**

 There are three production rules in the grammar that do not correspond to enum variants: `Expr --> UnaryExpr`, `LetExpr --> Expr`